superhandy/intro/README.md

 ### Level 7 Modal

-In this mode you have just one new keyboard shortcut available: `Alt+Enter`
+In this mode you have just one new keyboard shortcut available: `Alt+P`

-Pressing `Alt+Enter` you lock the `Alt` key prefix for all other levels, so the first `Alt` is not necessary to be pressed.
-Pressing `Alt+Enter` again you disable the lock and you're back to the normal editing mode (where `Alt` modifier is required to execute the regular commands in all other levels).
+Pressing `Alt+P` you lock the `Alt` key prefix for all other levels, so the first `Alt` is not necessary to be pressed.
+Pressing `Alt+P` again you disable the lock and you're back to the normal editing mode (where `Alt` modifier is required to execute the regular commands in all other levels).

 * The bad thing about this is that you cannot write text when `Alt` is locked (e.g. pressing `L` key means `Alt+L` instead of